nvim-neo-tree/neo-tree.nvim/README.md

 <details>
   <summary>
-    vim.pack (Neovim v0.12-nightly only, at time of writing)
+    vim.pack (Neovim v0.12, still in development at time of writing)
   </summary>

 ```lua